zalora/sproxy/README.markdown

 ## Permissions system

 Permissions are stored in a PostgreSQL database.
 See sproxy.sql for details.
+Here are the main concepts:

+- A `group` is identified by a name.
+Every group has
+  - members (identified by email address, through `group_member`) and
+  - associated privileges (through `group_privilege`).
+- A `privilege` is identified by a name _and_ a domain.
+It has associated rules (through `privilege_rule`) that define what the privilege gives access to.
+- A `rule` is a combination of sql patterns for a `domain`, a `path` and an HTTP `method`.
+A rule matches an HTTP request, if all of these components match the respective attributes of the request.
+However of all the matching rules only the rule with the longest `path` pattern will be used to determine whether a user is allowed to perform a request.
+This is often a bit surprising, please see the following example:

 ## HTTP headers passed to the back-end server: